Jeff Draco

+On February 6, 2026, Draco released a new single, "Excess."
+The song is Draco's first single since the September 2024 release of Attitude.

 Career

 2008–2017

 Gilman was interested in music from a young age.

 In 2017, Gilman adopted the stage name Jeff Draco, inspired by the Draco (constellation) and the dreamier aspects of his music.

 2017-present

 In March 2018, Draco released his debut single "On My Mind."
 Leading to the September 2018 release of his debut album, Paradise, he released two additional singles, "Don't Keep Me Waiting Around" and "Paradise."

 In September 2019, he released the single, "For Too Long," and followed a month later with the song "Same Bed."
 The singles led to Draco's 2019 Extended play (EP), 2101, which was released on November 15, 2019.